 Skip to main content

-When you create a new project in Workshop Cloud, you choose one of three starting templates.
+When you create a new project in Workshop Cloud, you choose one of four starting templates.
 Each sets up a different tech stack and project structure that Workshop uses as a foundation when building your app.

 Template Options